Twitter reinstates British journalist after outcry

 Twitter has tried to use the Olympics to present itself as a "second screen" that offers interesting chatter to complement television broadcasts.
 It recently signed a non-financial partnership deal with NBC, which is owned by Comcast Corp , to curate Olympics-related tweets.

-"We want to apologize....we did mess up," Twitter said in a blog entry.
-The company admitted it pointed out Adams' tweet to NBC and encouraged the network to file a complaint.

-NBC Sports said on Tuesday that it had rescinded its complaint about Adams' tweet.
+NBC Sports said on Tuesday that it had rescinded its complaint about Adams's tweet.

 "Our interest was in protecting our executive, not suspending the user from Twitter," said an email provided by NBC Sports spokesman Chris McCloskey.
 "We didn't initially understand the repercussions of our complaint, but now that we do, we have rescinded it."

-Earlier on Tuesday, the Daily Telegraph reported that McCloskey said Twitter told the network about Adams' tweets, which were consistently critical of the network.
+Earlier on Tuesday, the Daily Telegraph reported that McCloskey said Twitter told the network about Adams's tweets, which were consistently critical of the network.

 NBC declined to comment on McCloskey's remarks to the Telegraph.